 Kidmore End CE Primary School is committed to creating an environment where exemplary behaviour is at the heart of productive learning.
 Everyone is expected to maintain the highest standards of personal conduct, to accept responsibility for their behaviour and encourage others to do the same.

 Our Behaviour Policy guides staff to teach self-discipline and self-regulation.
-It echoes our core values with a heavy emphasis on our RESPECT charter and the principles of Ready, Respectful and Safe developed by the behaviour expert Paul Dix.
+It echoes our core values of Kindness, Respect, Curiosity and Resilience and the principles of Ready, Respectful and Safe developed by the behaviour expert Paul Dix.